Winston-Lin/dziganto.github.io/_posts/2018-1-8-Linear-Regression-101-Assumptions-and-Evaluation.md

 ```

 ### Takeaway
 Standard errors, confidence intervals, and hypothesis tests rely on the assumption that errors are homoscedastic.
-If this assumption is violated, you cannot trust values for the previous metrics!!!
+If this assumption is violated, you cannot trust values for the previous metrics!

 ### Possible Solution
 1. Consider log transforming the target values